-- Patients are assisted on time management to pull them further away from addiction or thinking about abusive substances.
+- Patients are assisted with time management to pull them further away from addiction or to think about abusive substances.

 Group therapy is the most common type provided to patients, especially if the addiction case is minor.
 The power of community support and social interactions play a huge role in rehabilitation.
 Also, group therapy sessions can help patients with socially related substance abuse problems.

 Usually, group therapy often encourages patients to share their stories with others.
 This makes them feel that they are not alone in their struggles and create supportive bonds, thus encouraging and motivating them to achieve recovery.